waimea-lrdiack/level-2-programming-assessment/docs/test-results.md

 ### Expected Test Result

 I expect the coin to disappear from the grid it is currently in and move into another grid.
+If the coin is in the first grid I expect it to be removed from the game.

+---

 In my first test when I tried to move the coin instead of moving one space to the left, another one of the same coin was made, it continued to duplicate itself and removed other coins in its way
 ![DTD testing 1.gif](images/DTD testing 1.gif)